Categories: Things To DoWalking

 Last but not least, we have Broughshane, known locally as the "Garden Village of Ulster."
 Explore the tranquil pathways of the Broughshane Waterfowl Walk, where you can wander through wildflower meadows and ancient woodlands.
 It is one of only two places in the world where all seven species of swan can be found!

 So there you have it - a whirlwind tour of some of Mid & East Antrim’s most scenic walking destinations.
-Whether you're a seasoned hiker or just looking for a leisurely stroll, there's something for everyone to enjoy in the area, including the many free walking events taking place this May!
+Whether you're a seasoned hiker or just looking for a leisurely stroll, there's something for everyone to enjoy in the area.

 So why not lace up your boots, embrace the great outdoors, and make this National Walking Month one to remember?
 Happy hiking!